 - Heat a couple tablespoons of vegetable oil in a large skillet, then working in batches of 3, pop your tortillas in the microwave for about 20 seconds.
 (Cold tortillas will rip) Add ¼ cup of the mashed potatoes to each tortilla, fold the tortilla over and cook for about 2-3 minutes on each side until crispy and golden brown.

 - Garnish with a little shredded cabbage, a tomato slice and then pour some of the tomato sauce over each taco.
-Finish by garnishing with some onion, radishes, and cotija.
+Finish by garnishing with some onion, radishes, cotija and your favorite hot sauce.